busterbenson/public/ideas.md

 What does a life deserving of human dignity require?
 &mdash; Martha Nussman

+Every atom belonging to me as good belongs to you.
+&mdash; Walt Whitman

 ## Index of Ideas I'm Mulling
 *An alphabetized list of ideas I keep coming back to for some reason.*